 Possibly.
 The answer depends on what your development's governing documents have to say about the matter.

 Look at your development's Declaration of Covenants, Conditions, Restrictions, and Easements ("CC&Rs") to see if it contains any provisions relating to homeowner-HOA disputes and attorney's fees.

 If attorney's fees are not addressed by the governing documents, check your state's laws.
-More and more states are adopting “fee-shifting" provisions for HOA cases, which award fees and costs to the prevailing party in HOA-homeowner lawsuits.
-If there are no applicable state law provisions, as a general rule, each party is responsible to pay its own fees and costs.
+More and more states have adopted "fee-shifting" provisions for HOA cases, which award fees and costs to the prevailing party in HOA-homeowner lawsuits.
+If there are no applicable state law provisions, then each party is probably responsible to pay its own fees and costs.